 Succotash is a quintessential harvest-time dish with a Narragansett word, so we’re well North of Latin America, in New England, given that provenance.
 But its components are beans, corn, and sweet peppers, all ingredients that are commonly eaten South of the border, too.
-It didn’t seem too much of a leap of the imagination to slip tomatillos into a summery, fresh bean and corn-studded succotash, then.
+It didn’t seem too much of a leap to slip tomatillos into a summery, fresh bean and corn-studded succotash, then.

 And how refreshing it was with this addition.
 I just love cooking in late summer to early fall, because there’s so many varieties of produce that are fresh and crisp — including beans.
 I grabbed some literally just-shelled cannellini beans that were still sticky from the residue inside the pods from the Union Square Greenmarket last week.
 I think some cranberry (or red kidney?) beans got mixed in with the lot, as some were vibrant magenta instead of ivory to pale green.
 Very fresh beans need very little time to cook, and don’t crack or fall apart, skins slipping off, like dried and reconstituted ones do.
 I encourage you to go find some now!